-The correlation between poverty and mental health disorders is a fairly new phenomenon to researchers.
-Despite high rates of both poverty and mental health conditions throughout the world, scientists and mental health experts really only started exploring the possible connection between the two just under 25 years ago.1
+The correlation between poverty and mental health disorders is a fairly new phenomenon for researchers.
+Despite high rates of both poverty and mental health conditions throughout the world, scientists and mental health experts really only started exploring the possible connection between the two just under 25 years ago.

 Since then, evidence suggests that, at the very least, there is a connection between the two.
 Those living in poverty are at a higher risk for mental illnesses, and they also report lower levels of happiness.